 Mesh ingress gateway

 Istio 0.8 introduced the mesh ingress gateway.
 The gateway provides a dedicated set of proxies whose ports are exposed to traffic coming from outside the service mesh.
-These mesh ingress proxies let you control L4 exposure behavior separately from application routing behavior.
+These mesh ingress proxies let you control network exposure behavior separately from application routing behavior.

 The proxies also let you apply routing and policy to mesh-external traffic before it arrives at an application sidecar.
 Mesh ingress defines the treatment of traffic when it reaches a node in the mesh, but external components must define how traffic first arrives at the mesh.